wenbo5565/AppliedProject_GrantingLoan/README.md

 ### Overview

 Loan interest charges is an important revenue stream for commerial banks and other financial institutions.
 Loan application prediction is a key component in the loan management process.
 In this project, we develop a machine learnning model to predict whether a loan application will be fully paid back in the further based on a bank's historical data.
 We show that our model's performance is better than the bank's current strategy.
-Additionally, we propose a new strategy to further generate revenues based on our analysis.
+Additionally, we propose a new strategy to further increase profitability based on our analysis.

 ### Data

-The data contains all loan applications submitted to a bank, whether the bank decided to grant it and finally, whether the borrower managed to repay it.
-We also have info about the borrowers at the time they ask for a loan.
+The data is from a private bank.
+It contains all applications submitted to the bank.
+The label information includes whether the bank granted it and finally, whether the borrowers managed to repay it.
+The feature information

 ### Rule